Leuchtfeuer/mautic-goto-bundle/README.md

-# GoTo (ex Citrix) integration for Mautic with GoToWebinar & Co
+# GoTo (ex Citrix) integration for Mautic with GoToWebinar & Co.

 We have given the GoTo plugin (for GoToWebinar / GoToMeeting / GoToAssist / GoToTraining plugin - formerly known as "Citrix plugin") a complete overhaul.
 It now comes with a bunch of new and previously missing features; highlights include
 - Editor can offer selected webinars in form, rather than "all current"